 The responder operation during a TDD beam measurement procedure is the same as the responder operation for TDD individual BF, with the following differences:

-TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Responder.
+TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Responder, or by receiving a TDD SSW frame with the RA field equal to STA’s MAC address or the broadcast address with the TDD Beam Measurement field set to 1.

-The responder shall not transmit any frames to the initiator and shall report the measurement results to the SME instead.
+If the Feedback Requested field in the TDD SSW frames received by the responder is set to 0, the responder shall not transmit any frames to the initiator and shall report the measurement results to the SME instead.

+TDD beam measurement ends at the end of the TDD slot during which the initiator transmits the last TDD SSW frames with the TDD Slot CDOWN field set to 0.

+If the Feedback Requested field in the TDD SSW frames received by the responder is set to 1, the responder shall sent an Announce frame with a TDD route element containing the results of the TDD beam measurement on all received transmit sectors in the first TDD slot allocated from the responder to the initiator.

 References: